mancanelli/mancanelli.github.io/_pages/en_SitCalc_Abstractions_for_Program_Synthesis_infos.md

   - it: SitCalc-Abstractions-for-Program-Synthesis
 ---

-This page containts all relevant infos about "Situation Calculus Temporally Lifted Abstractions for Program Synthesis", by Giuseppe De Giacomo, Yves Lespérance and Matteo Mancanelli.
+This page contains all relevant information about "Situation Calculus Temporally Lifted Abstractions for Program Synthesis," by Giuseppe De Giacomo, Yves Lespérance and Matteo Mancanelli.

 <h2>Links</h2>

 <div class="myitem">
-    <div>Here you can find useful links: </div>
+    <div>Here you can find some useful links: </div>
     <div class="myitemlinks">
         [<a><label for=abstract>abstract</label></a>]
         [<a href="{{ site.url }}/assets/pdf/SC_Abstractions_for_Program_Synthesis_abstract.pdf" target="_blank" rel="noopener noreferrer">short paper</a>]